zalando/nakadi/README.md

 The Nakadi server is a Java 8 [Spring Boot](http://projects.spring.io/spring-boot/) application.
 It uses [Kafka 0.9](http://kafka.apache.org/090/documentation.html) as its broker and [PostgreSQL 9.5](http://www.postgresql.org/docs/9.5/static/release-9-5.html) as its supporting database.

 Nakadi requires recent versions of docker and docker-compose.
-In particular, the docker-compose version (1.5.x) shipped with Ubuntu 16.04 does not work for Nakadi.
+In particular, docker-compose >= v1.7.0 is required.
 See [Install Docker Compose](https://docs.docker.com/compose/install/) for information on installing the most recent docker-compose version.